Family of Vladimir Putin: Parents and siblings

 Putin was born on 7 October 1952 in Leningrad, Soviet Union (now Saint Petersburg, Russia), the youngest of three children of Vladimir Spiridonovich Putin (1911–1999) and Maria Ivanovna Putina (1911–1998).
-His grandfather, Spiridon Putin (1879–1965), was a personal cook to Vladimir Lenin and Joseph Stalin.
+His grandfather, Spiridon Putin (1879–1965), was a personal chef to Vladimir Lenin and Joseph Stalin.
 Putin's birth was preceded by the deaths of two brothers: Albert, born in the 1930s, died in infancy, and Viktor, born in 1940, died of diphtheria and starvation in 1942 during the Siege of Leningrad by Nazi Germany's forces in World War II.

 Putin's mother was a factory worker, and his father was a conscript in the Soviet Navy, serving in the submarine fleet in the early 1930s.
 During the early stage of the Nazi invasion of the Soviet Union, his father served in the destruction battalion of the NKVD.
 Later, he was transferred to the regular army and was severely wounded in 1942.
 Putin's maternal grandmother was killed by the German occupiers of Tver region in 1941, and his maternal uncles disappeared on the Eastern Front during World War II.